Struggling to choose between part-time and full-time trading? Then this article is for you!

 We opened the M5 chart and waited for the trigger bar.
 After it appeared, we counted five candlesticks from the trigger one and chose the one with the lowest low.
 This is our sell order which goes at 0.97525.
 Stop loss is placed at the high of the trigger bar at 0.97661.
 The take profit levels are calculated as follows:

 The second strategy is for those who love trading gold and want to learn how to scalp precious metal.
 Keep in mind that it requires your full attention to the chart.

 - Indicators: Williams’ Percent Range: Fast (9) and Slow (54) With -30 and -70 periods

 Algorithm of a “buy” scenario

 You need to buy when both slow and fast oscillators break above -30.
 Close your position when the fast oscillator (9) leaves the zone.
-Stop loss goes several pips below the support level nearby.
+Stop loss goes several points below the support level nearby.

 Algorithm of a “sell” scenario

 When you consider opening a short position, you need to sell when both slow and fast oscillators break below -70 and close when the fast one leaves the zone.
 Stop loss is placed several points above the resistance level nearby.